How To Repair A Damaged Self-leveling Concrete

 Pitting occurs when small holes or craters form on the surface of the self-leveling concrete.
 This can be caused by exposure to acidic or corrosive substances, or by the use of harsh cleaning agents.

-Inspection of the damage
+Inspection of the damaged floor

 Before you begin repairing your damaged self-leveling concrete, it is important to inspect the area to determine the extent of the damage.
 Here are some steps you can follow to inspect the damage: